Matezzzz/vulkan-3d-fluid-simulation/README.md

-# vulkan-3d-fluid-simulation
+# Vulkan 3D fluid simulation

 A 3D fluid simulation on the GPU based on the article 'Fluid flow for the rest of us', available [here](https://cg.informatik.uni-freiburg.de/intern/seminar/gridFluids_fluid_flow_for_the_rest_of_us.pdf).
+It is written in C++, using Vulkan and GLFW for graphics.

+## Controls

+Use WASD to move the camera around, left shift to move the camera down, space to move it up.
+Q and E can be used to pause and unpause the simulation, R and F are used to enable/disable surface rendering.

 ## Main ideas

 Fluid is modeled as a velocity field - fluid domain is separated into a 3D grid, and in each cell, a single velocity vector describes movement of the fluid in that point.
 To track where the fluid is and where is air, particles are used.
 These move according to the fluid velocity at their position, and all fields in which particles are present are deemed to be filled with fluid.
 Simulation domain is bordered by solid blocks.
 As opposed to the article, the simulation space has a fixed size to allow for the GPU implementation.

 ## Buffers / Images